Dreams of silver: the color in which your life hears fine lunar signals

 Silver in a dream is the color of the fine and the cool, of night sight, of mature beauty, of deep self-knowledge.
 It does not replace gold; it speaks of another level of value — of one that does not require sunny gleam.

 Allow yourself to notice this color more often.
 To trust your lunar sight.
 To wear silver that truly suits you.
 To look into the silver mirror without fear and without the dismissive “what is there to see.”
 To warm the metal when it has become too cold, with at least one living gesture.
-Each time you dream of silver, a very fine part of you quietly reminds: “you have a night lantern — do not forget to switch it on, when there is not enough sun.”
+Each time you dream of silver, a very fine part of you quietly reminds you: “you have a night lantern — do not forget to switch it on when there is not enough sun.”